 Certain diets, like the Mediterranean diet, align quite well with Lessem’s recommendations.
 For those with autoimmune issues, she wouldn’t recommend diets like the ketogenic (keto) diet which emphasizes meat and saturated fat consumption with the primary goal of weight loss.

 What you eat makes a huge difference to your immune system and the severity of your RA/autoimmune issues.
 In some cases, Lessem said it can even send those diseases into complete remission.
 Pain, swelling, morning stiffness — a whole food- and plant-based diet can significantly reduce these symptoms.
 And when these symptoms decrease, the medication doses also decrease, “which is great,” Lessem explained, “because the medications have a lot of side effects and other problems.
-So, minimizing that as much as possible will have a positive effect not only on the medical condition but the person’s overall health.”
+So, minimizing that as much as possible will have a positive effect not only on the medical condition but the person’s overall health and quality of life.”

 Healthy habits